TAG Heuer Connected Calibre E4 arrives with sleek redesign and enhanced fitness features

 Of course, as well as a complete redesign, technical improvements across the board ensure that the new generation of Connected smartwatch can go toe-to-toe with the best Apple Watch.

-The new generation of the Connected smartwatch will go on sale on the 10th of March, with prices yet to be determined.
+The new generation of the Connected smartwatch will go on sale on the 10th of March, with prices starting at £1,500 for the 42mm model and go up to £2,100 for the 45mm model.

 TAG Heuer Connected Calibre E4: 45mm model